AJ-Sabado/BINI_BeatScape_Project/README.md

-This is a group project for a DSA subject in my Computer Engineering course in the University of Mindanao.
+This is a group project for a DSA subject in my Computer Engineering course at the University of Mindanao.

 For a playable version, please check the Release Page!